This guide to Caribbean island hopping is authored by Leo (with some additions by me, Nina!)

-Montego Bay, Jamaica
+Caribbean Island-Hopping Travel Guide #5: Montego Bay, Jamaica

 As the third-largest city in Jamaica, Montego Bay has many things to do and see for everyone.

 Visitors can go on a spectacular eco-adventure with Cockpit Country Adventure Tours.
-You’ll voyage through breathtaking caverns glistening with marvelous geographical treasures that once were a secret base for Maroon warriors.
+You’ll voyage through breathtaking caverns glistening with marvelous geographical treasures that were once a secret base for Maroon warriors.

-Take the whole family or group of friends to Paintball Jamaica for a fun-filled day of play in a secluded area with many trees and lots of shade.
+You could also take the whole family or group of friends to Paintball Jamaica for a fun-filled day of play in a secluded area with many trees and lots of shade.

 → Book a Martha Brae River bamboo rafting adventure.